Are you looking to swap to a more eco friendly nappy?

 If something is biodegradable to me, it should disappear back into the environment without having a negative impact.

-To be honest, not really.
-No current nappy out there is 100% biodegradable.
-Because of the way they are made, all disposable nappies will be making their way to landfill – or to be burned for energy depending on where you live.
+Because of the way they are made with a mixture of materials, all disposable nappies will be making their way to landfill – or to be burned for energy depending on where you live.

 When an item goes to landfill, it’s not going to biodegrade back into the earth.
 This is because the conditions are uncontrolled.
 There’s not enough oxygen, moisture and therefore bacteria to decompose any organic matter.
 This leads to anaerobic digestion, which isn’t good for greenhouse gas emissions.